Jewish Ethnographic Expedition: Composition

 As early as 1910, An-sky decided to write a book on Jewish ethnography.
-Later, he wanted to write a more extended study in five volumes, and in 1916 he aimed for 40 volumes; none was written.
+Later, he wanted to write a more extended study in five volumes, and in 1916 he aimed for 40 volumes; none of these was written.
 Avrom Yuditsky, one of the students who helped An-sky to gather questions, was asked to create a special questionnaire, titled "Hasidim".
-It wasn't used during the expedition, and now can be found in Vernadsky Library in Kiev.
+It wasn't used during the expedition, and now can be found in the Vernadsky Library in Kyiv.
 Another questionnaire, "Local Historical Program", was distributed during the expedition.
 It contained questions not only about Jewish life cycle, but also about important historical events and figures like Sabbatai Zevi and Jacob Frank, 1648 Khmelnytsky pogroms, 1812 war with Napoleon, blood libels, pogroms, emigration to America and others.

-An-sky did not invent ethnographic questionnaires; Russian and French ethnographers already used similar ones.
-Notable examples include 1848 Nikolai Nadezhdin's program focused on Russian peasants, and 1896 Viacheslav Tenishev's Program of Ethnographic Information about the Peasants of Central Russia, that consisted of around 2,500 questions.
-(Note: Per Deutsch 2011: "the first version of the program officially listed 491 questions, the actual total was closer to 2,500, since almost all of the numbered questions had multiple parts or separate sub-questions") (Note: See Baranov 2007) Another example is Olga Semyonova Tian-Shanskaiai's ethnographic study which also used a questionnaire, made during four years in several local villages around her family's estate.
+An-sky did not invent ethnographic questionnaires; Russian and French ethnographers had already used similar ones.
+Notable examples include Nikolai Nadezhdin's 1848 program focused on Russian peasants, and Viacheslav Tenishev's 1896 Program of Ethnographic Information about the Peasants of Central Russia, which consisted of around 2,500 questions.
+(Note: Per Deutsch 2011: "the first version of the program officially listed 491 questions, the actual total was closer to 2,500, since almost all of the numbered questions had multiple parts or separate sub-questions") (Note: See Baranov 2007) Another example is Olga Semyonova Tian-Shanskaiai's ethnographic study which also used a questionnaire, conducted during four years in several local villages around her family's estate.
 The results of the study were published in 1914, after Semyonova's death, titled The Life of "Ivan": Sketches of Peasant Life from One of the Black Earth Provinces.